-In some cases, investment in both university research and development as well as education can have immediate positive impacts on measured productivity, and sometimes these investments need longer lead times to reap the high public benefits outlined in this submission.
-Policy makers need to take a long-term strategic approach to recognising and supporting Australian universities, recognising that like compound interest, incremental improvements to universities create significant long-term productivity returns.
+In some cases, investment in both university research and development as well as education can have immediate positive impacts on measured productivity,

+Universities are an eco-system that requires all parts to function effectively for productivity outcomes to be enhanced. and sometimes these investments need longer lead times to reap the high public benefits outlined in this submission.
+Policy makers need to take a long-term strategic approach to recognising and supporting Australian universities, recognising that like compound interest, incremental improvements to universities create significant longterm productivity returns.